Algorant/obsidian_backup/MV/Work/Medtronic/Glossary/Snowflake.md

 - How to make repo or project
 ## Schema Change
 - Think I have the basic gist, will experiment
+- For version, by convention use yyyy-mm-dd because it will only process once
+- R__is repeatable
+	-
+- A__ is always, will always run no matter what
+- Migration/scripts is where object deployment will live
+-
 ## Snowpark
 - Do we have access to this or notebooks in general

 ## Snowpipe

 Questions for [[Babu]]